 Care is paid for by an individual, private or family trusts, and most long-term care insurance policies.
 Medicare does not cover in home caregiving services.
 It is not uncommon for Catalina clients to receive medicare services in addition to Catalina Services.

-All Caregiver Services and RN Care Management Services are billed hourly.
+All Caregiver Services and Nurse Care Management Services are billed hourly.
 Invoices are issued weekly.
 Catalina accepts checks, automatic transfers, pre-payments, and credit cards.

 Catalina will support you with activating your policy.
 We are happy to forward copies of your care logs, invoices, any additional information required by your insurance providers on a weekly basis.
 Frequently, policies require a minimum number of caregiver visits before reimbursements begin.